Forming new habits is one of the most useful techniques I found to start improving my IBS. Especially when I was feeling stuck.

 Even so, doing something differently or new does require some hurdle jumping to be successful.
 That’s why it’s important to choose small changes, but keep hacking away at them.

-Adopting a new habit can be challenging
+Adopting new habits to help your IBS can be challenging

 This is an example of a new habit I formed.
 As you will see, trying something new was not all plain sailing.
 But I’m pleased I got there.